Lakshay-Juneja/hand_gesture_mouse/README.md

 - Specific gestures trigger left-click, right-click, scrolling, and screenshots.
 - Press `Q` to exit the camera view.

+## ✋ Gesture Controls
+- **Left Click**: Keep the thumb away from the index finger.
+The middle finger should be straight, and the index finger should be bent.
+- **Right Click**: Keep the thumb away from the index finger.
+The index finger should be straight, and the middle finger should be bent.
+- **Scroll Down**: Keep the thumb away from the index finger.
+Bend both the index and middle fingers.
+- **Scroll Up**: Keep the thumb away from the index finger.
+Bend both the index and middle fingers while keeping the ring finger up.
+- **Screenshot**: Extend the pinky finger while keeping other fingers positioned neutrally.

 ## 🖥 GUI Interface
 The Tkinter-based GUI allows easy control:
 - **Start Button**: Begins hand gesture tracking.